Cliquer pour charger le document en Français Systèmes isolés auto-propulsés par des forces électrostatiques

 It is assumed that all the laws of electrostatics are known to the reader.
 We limit the reminders to the only force experienced by a conductor.

-The energy of a charge distribution is equal to , where electric charges ( qi ) are raised to the potentia ( Vi ), and that of a capacitor is equal to , where C measures the capacity.
+The energy of a charge distribution is equal to , where electric charges ( qi ) are raised to the potentia ( Vi ), and that of a capacitor is equal to

 The pressure ( P ), in the thermodynamic sense of the term, is equal to the energy per unit volume or with (e) gap between the plates surface (S):

-with (plane capacitor) , v = e S and q = σ S, it comes:
+(plane capacitor) , v = e S and q = σ S, it comes:

 With a plane capacitor, one has the following equation: either

-Then we have: and, taking the unit vector to elevated normalon the surface, we have:
+Then we have: and, taking the unit vector to elevated normal

-It is extremely important to note that this force (called expansion force) is of the type action force, either because it occurs between a frame (Ra) and the space-time continuum (R0) that contains.
+It is extremely important to note that this force (called expansion force) is of the type action force, either because it occurs between a frame (Ra) and the space-time continuum (R0) that contains

-It is also important to note that the vector is still supported by the normalto the surface of the polarized element.
+to the surface of the polarized element.
 If a dielectric of relative permittivity coefficient ( εr ) touches the conductor, the force is multiplied by ( εr ) if the potential ( V ) is kept constant.

 Neglecting the depolarizing field that exists within the dielectric, we can say schematically that a dielectric: